 Take the example of a study conducted by Matt Greig and David Marchant.
 Both divided their mostly male participants into two groups and asked them to perform 10 repetitions of leg extensions, the first group as deliberately as possible and the second with optimal focus on their muscle contraction.

 As a result, the muscle activation of the first "conscious" group was significantly greater than that of the second group.
 Also, the second group could not move any additional weight.
 They successfully demonstrated that paying attention to the selected muscle region significantly increases muscle activation without reducing strength.

 Regularly strengthening the brain-muscle connection has several benefits.
 There are several methods to achieve this, but the following are the best for improving the mind-muscle connection:

 The most important condition is to maintain total concentration during training in order to consciously feel the tension and movements.
 Emphasis should be placed on the contraction of auxiliary supporting muscles and their specific incorporation into actions.
 So learn to make a mind-muscle connection!

 It is by forging that one becomes a blacksmith, as they say.
 And that also applies to the muscle-mind relationship.
 Success is only achieved by constantly experimenting with muscles.

 The brain-muscle relationship can also be trained by stopping the action at its climax and voluntarily pushing the muscle involved into contraction.

 Muscle sensation is enhanced by performing static exercises with as much body tension as possible, because in this way the different muscle groups are trained to work together.
-The handstand, wall chair, and plank variations are examples of balance exercises.
+The variations of the handstand, the wall chair and the plank are examples of static exercises.